neondatabase-labs/instagres/README.md

 # Instagres

+This is the source code for [Instagres](https://www.instagres.com), which gives you a signup-less Postgres Database from your browser or your CLI.
+Your database is transferable to your [Neon](https://neon.tech) account to keep it more that 1h.

+---

 Below is the template from React Router.
 We should probabaly add something more relevant.

 # Welcome to React Router!